ibm-cloud-docs/watsonxdata/known_issues.md

 ## Limitation: Presto does not support `VARBINARY` datatype
 {: #known_issues31}

-The current version of Presto does not support `VARBINARY` datatype.
+The current version of Presto does not support binary strings with length.
 Execution of an `ALTER TABLE` statement on a database results in the following error:

-`Unknown type 'VARBINARY(20)' for column 'testcolumn'`
+`Unknown type 'varbinary(n)' for column 'testcolumn'`

 This is a limitation in Preso and not a limitation in {{site.data.keyword.lakehouse_short}}.
 {: note}